joao1almeida/Convert-SRT-to-VTT/README.md

 # Solution classes

-## The program has the following classes:
+## The program contains the following classes:
 * Form1.cs
 The code-behind file of the (only) windows form.